nonsensicalthinking/linrip/README.md

 * rsync

 ### Configuration
-1. Clone the project to a drive with lots of storage.
+1. Clone the project to a drive with lots of free storage space.
 This will be your conversion working directory where files will be stored while they are moved through the conversion process. `git clone https://github.com/nonsensicalthinking/linrip.git`
-1. Navigate to the linrip clone directory and run the command: `./linrip.sh -i "/path/to/video/base/directory"` (NOTE: The video base directory specified by the -i flag should be on a drive which has lots of space, this will be the working directory for the script.)
+1. Navigate to the linrip clone/bin directory `/path/to/linrip/base/directory/bin` and run the command: `./linrip.sh -i "/path/to/linrip/base/directory"`
+(NOTE: The video base directory specified by the -i flag should be on a drive which has lots of space, this will be the working directory for the script).
-1. Check the working directory's folder structure by running the command: `./linrip.sh -c`
+1. Check the working directory's folder structure by running the command: `./linrip.sh -c` This will automatically create any missing directories.
 1. Edit the `~/.linrip.rc` file to your liking.
 See the config variables section below for more information on the rc file.

 ### Usage